yoyomyo/ShapeDetector/README.md

 ShapeDetector
 =============

-A script that detects circles and rectangles in an image
+A script that detects circles, ellipses, triangles and rectangles in an image